samullen/samullen.github.io/_posts/articles/2017-04-16-startup-fallacies-if-you-build-it-they-will-come.md

-+++
+---
+title: "Startup Fallacies: If You Build It, They Will Come"
+author: "Samuel Mullen"
-title = "Startup Fallacies: If You Build It, They Will Come" author = "Samuel Mullen" description = "Many startups believe 'if they build it, they will come', but this only leads to disaster as they build the wrong product for an imaginary audience.
-Find out why this is such a horrible mistake, why so many fall into the trap, and what to do about it if you find yourself there." date = "2017-04-16T11:05:56-05:00" tags = [ "startup fallacies", "business", "startups", "marketing" ]
+description: "Many startups believe 'if they build it, they will come', but this only leads to disaster as they build the wrong product for an imaginary audience.
+Find out why this is such a horrible mistake, why so many fall into the trap, and what to do about it if you find yourself there."
-+++
+date: "2017-04-16T11:05:56-05:00"
+tags: [ "startup fallacies", "business", "startups", "marketing" ]
+---

 In the movie, Field of Dreams, Kevin Costner plays an Iowa farmer named Ray Kinsella.
 As a farmer, Ray has fallen on hard times, but while standing in his corn field one day, he sees a vision of a baseball field where part of his cornfield is accompanied by a voice telling him, "If you build it, he will come".

 <img src="//samuelmullen.com/images/startup_fallacies/field_of_dreams-voices.jpg" class="img-thumbnail img-responsive img-right" alt="Hearing voices" title="Hearing voices">

 Ray then sets out to build the baseball field from his vision, being spurred onward by the disembodied voice telling him that if he builds it, "he" or "they" will come.
 Ignoring the pleas of his wife and brother, and the advice of his neighbors, Ray builds the baseball field.
 Slowly, as his friends and family witness long dead baseball players take to the field, he wins them to his vision, culminating with James Earl Jones' character, Terence Mann, saying:

 > Ray, people will come Ray.
 They'll come to Iowa for reasons they can't even fathom.
 They'll turn up your driveway not knowing for sure why they're doing it.
 They'll arrive at your door as innocent as children, longing for the past.
 Of course, we won't mind if you look around, you'll say.
 It's only $20 per person.
 They'll pass over the money without even thinking about it: for it is money they have and peace they lack.
 And they'll walk out to the bleachers; sit in shirtsleeves on a perfect afternoon.
 They'll find they have reserved seats somewhere along one of the baselines, where they sat when they were children and cheered their heroes.
 And they'll watch the game and it'll be as if they dipped themselves in magic waters.
 The memories will be so thick they'll have to brush them away from their faces.
 People will come Ray.
 > Field of Dreams

 This story makes for a great movie, but when applied to business, "if you build it, they will come" will only end in disaster.